 The Body Coach app, like the 90-Day Plan expects you to workout four to five times a week.
 You are also recommended to drink around 3-litres (varies depending on person) of water on top of any tea or coffee you have, and eat two snacks a day from your plan, as we mentioned.

 At the end of each four week cycle, you will get the Check In option appear.
 When you Check In, you'll be asked to tick boxes that apply to you in terms of changes you have noticed.
 These include things like "I feel happier", "I'm more productive", "My skin is clearer" and "I've got more energy", among others.
 You tick all that apply.
 You'll also be asked to enter your measurements and upload new photos.
 After you have completed the Check In you will get new recipes and new workouts.

-Bear in mind that the first cycle doesn't require any equipment, but cycle two and three require a set of dumbbells.
+Bear in mind that the first cycle doesn't require any equipment, but cycle two onwards requires a set of dumbbells.
 The Body Coach app doesn't specify a weight, but recommends something challenging but not too heavy.

 What do you get with the Body Coach app?

 - Live workouts